Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 Hidden Divergence Strategy PDF - Hidden Divergence Strategy Guide

-Hidden divergence strategy is used as a possible signal for a market trend continuation after the price has retraced.
+This Hidden divergence trading strategy is used as a possible signal for a trend continuation after the market price has retraced.
 Hidden divergence is a signal that the original trend is resuming.
 This is the best divergence setup to trade because it is in same direction as that one of the continuing market trend.

 Hidden Bullish Divergence - Hidden Divergence Tutorial

-Hidden bullish divergence setup happens when price is forming a higher low (HL), but the oscillator (indicator) is showing a lower low (LL).
+Hidden bullish divergence setup happens when price is forming a higher low (HL), but the oscillator technical indicator is displaying a lower low (LL).
 To remember them easily think of them as W-shapes on Chart patterns.
 Hidden bullish divergence occurs when there's a retracement in an up wards trend.

-The example below shows an image of this divergence setup, from the screen shot the price made higher low (HL) but the indicator made a lower low (LL), this displays that there was a divergence trade signal between the currency price & indicator.
-This trading signal highlights that soon the market uptrend is going to resume.
+The example below shows an screen shot of this divergence setup, from the screen shot the market price made higher low (HL) but the technical indicator made a lower low (LL), this displays that there was a divergence trade signal between the currency price & indicator.
+This trading signal highlights that soon the market up trend is going to resume.
 In other terms it displays this was just a retracement in an uptrend.

 Divergence strategy